 (Originally published 06/30/13)

 For many historians, Gettysburg is one of the most fascinating of all battles.
-It was a watershed event, three days that would echo throughout the rest of the war.
-Though the war would go on for another two long years, the outcome of this battle laid the eventual groundwork for what some believe was its inevitable conclusion, the loss of independence for the south.
+Though the participants did not know it at the time, it was a watershed event, three days that would echo throughout the rest of the war.
+Though it would go on for another two long years, the outcome of this battle laid the eventual groundwork for what some believe was its inevitable conclusion, the loss of independence for the south.

 It was Lee’s last viable opportunity to bring the North to its knees, and he came within a hair’s-breadth of succeeding.
 One of the reasons for his failure was his improper use of cavalry in its traditional role as a reconnaissance tool.
 Accordingly, it caused him to initially make decisions based on the faulty assumption he was facing two to three union corps, instead of the entire union army.